pranavgupta2603/SimCLR-UrbanSound8K/README.md

 This implementation showcases the effectiveness of SimCLR in a non-traditional domain like urban sound classification.
 The model achieves promising results, illustrating the power of self-supervised learning in audio processing.

 ---

-> 💡 Keep exploring the world of sound with deep learning! 🚀
-"""

-# Writing the updated README content to the file
-with open(readme_file_path, 'w', encoding='utf-8') as file:
-    file.write(updated_readme_content)

-readme_file_path